hirosystems/docs/docs/rate-limiting.md

 These rate-limits apply across our 3 public-facing APIs: Stacks Blockchain API, Metadata API, and Ordinals API.
 The entirety of API traffic, regardless of whether it's from one or all of these APIs, will be attributed to a single default quota: 50 RPM for unauthenticated and 500 RPM for authenticated traffic.

-In addition to RPM, we've introduced a secondary rate-limiting criteria: we now also limit requests to 20 per second (RPS) to ensure better utilization & resource protection, and to protect the API service from abuse.
-This applies to both authenticated and unauthenticated traffic.

 These new rate limits help us ensure fair usage of Hiro APIs and provide the best possible service as our community of developers and applications grow.

 Please [complete this form](https://survey.hiro.so/hiroapi) to apply for an API key.